mysh264/i3-and-KDE-Plasma/README.md

 ---

-## Why using i3wm, not kwin script?
+## Why use i3wm instead of a KWin script?

 Short answer: **I3wm is better and more stable than any kwin script I tried**, and I will be happy to prove me wrong.